sara-huang-hart/anime-recommendation-system/README.md

 <i>In collaboration with Yilu Chen, Andrew Gatchalian, Hsuan-Yi Lin, and Rakesh Venkata Subramaniyan.</i>

+To enlarge the images, please click on them.

 # ⚡Data Retrieval
 Our strategy was to first extract the data of users and animes from MyAnimeList and store the data in a data frame that contained a list of the animes and the average user ratings.
 1. Each team member created an account on MAL and obtained a unique client ID to use the OAuth 2.0 protocol to authenticate tokens and access the data.